 On the flats, once you get the hang of walking, you can try to kick the ski with each step and glide a bit.
 But, you don’t even have to bother doing that.
 You can just go for a walk on skis and since you’re busy moving both your arms and legs, you’ll get a great workout and will stay warm even on freezing-cold days.

 Many kids think cross-country skiing is boring because it’s so quiet and you have to work harder than you do on downhill skis.
 But, for adults coping with busy lives, cross-country skiing provides a dose of meditative calm.
 And parents with babies can rent sleds and tow little ones wrapped in blankets behind them.
-The infants snooze and the parents enjoy a little adventure.
+Front packs and backpacks (for older babies) work well too.
+Infants and toddlers can snooze or feel the fresh air while parents enjoy a little adventure.
 Everyone is happy.

 Give cross-country skiing a try at these excellent starter spots: